JoshuaSoileau/Resurrection/src/content/pages/home.md

       ## Welcome!

-      Considering a visit to a new church is a very brave thing!
-But I pray that what you see as you navigate these pages is the reality that we are a growing group here in Rock Hill that love God, love each other and love Rock Hill.
-And I hope you will be encouraged to come and worship with us soon.
+      Visiting a new church can be overwhelming sometimes.
+As you consider our church, we hope you will discover a loving community of believers connected to our ancient Christian roots and planted deeply here in the heart of Rock Hill, SC.
+Please reach out if you have any questions or need directions.

-      Bill+
+      Rev. Bill Scott
     opacity: 0.7
     image_url: ""
     include_line: true